Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.2.7 =
-Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs
+Changed text domain to comply with Wordpress translations Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs

 = 2.2.6 =